CodeJA91/codeja91.github.io/README.md

 ## Description

-This folder contains 2 .html files, and a sub-folder that contains assets, to which those .html files reference.
-The purpose of this project is to demonstrate my current skill and knowledge of HTML as I progress, during my time learning at Epicodus.
+This folder contains 2 .html files, and a sub-folder that contains assets, to which those .html files reference, a css file and a readme.
+The purpose of this project is to demonstrate my current skill and knowledge of HTML, as well as document my progress, during my time learning at Epicodus.

-## How To View
+## How To View Online

-Visit this address by copying and pasting this URL into the addess bar:https://codeja91.github.io/
+Visit this address by copying and pasting this URL into the addess bar: https://codeja91.github.io/

-## How To Download
+## How To Download For Offline Viewing

-The only requirement to download and view my project is to have an internet browser installed.
+The only requirement to download and view my project offline is to have an internet browser installed.
 * (1).
 Click or copy this URL: https://github.com/CodeJA91/my-first-webpage/archive/main.zip
 * (2).
 If it hasn't begun downloading, paste the URL into your preferred web browser's address bar, after which, the download should start automatically.